Daniel-B-Lind/kmdshell/README.md

 ### Single-file interactive Flask-based webshell.
 #### "holy heck what else is new"

-Webshells are a dime a dozen nowadays, and you can probably throw one together yourself if you want, but I wanted my own server to use if the need ever struck me and thought I might as well flesh it out with some bells and whistles.
+Webshells are a dime a dozen nowadays, but I wanted my own server to use if the need ever struck.
+Decided that I might as well flesh it out with some bells and whistles.
 Open sourcing it from its former retirement in a random folder.

 Pairs well with tunneling software.
 Spin it up to bind to localhost, enforce a proxy, and point Cloudflared or Ngrok at it.
 It's JUST like SSH, you guys!